Pohnpei State: Spanish colonization

 Commander Posadillo was appointed head of the expedition and arrived on the island at the end of 1885.
 The scarce garrison and administrative equipment was installed on the island.
 The company was not economically profitable due to "the small variety of export products, the distance from the markets, the fact that it could only occupy a small number of square kilometers and the cost of maintaining a growing number of detachments"; it was rather due to prestige requirements.
 For this reason, when in 1887 there was an uprising by the indigenous people, who murdered the entire Spanish colony, a new expedition was immediately ordered to leave.

 The troops that composed the next Spanish expedition were commanded by Commander Diaz Varela.
 Another chief of the Navy, Don Luis Cadarso y Rey, joined the expedition as governor of the archipelago.
 He would die eleven years later in Cavite, boarding the American battleship Olímpia, the flagship of the American fleet.
 Ponapé was reached after twelve days of painful journey and what the natives had destroyed was rebuilt, locking it in a fort.
 When they saw an important military presence on the island, they accepted the Spanish authority, advised by a European named Deoane, who lived among them, and who may have been the instigator of the previous rebellion.

 While the Spanish domination lasted on the island, peaceful periods and skirmishes took place over that territory with a complicated morphology that made operations difficult.
 The rebellions were often joined by indigenous people from the adjacent islands over which no effective control could be exercised.
 Throughout those years, Spanish casualties as a result of these confrontations were proportionally numerous: in one of them, for example, there were thirty dead and fifty wounded.
 It was often necessary to apply authority with absolute force.
 The remains of Fort Alfonso XIII, known as "Spanish Wall", date from the colonial period.

 German and Japanese control

 After the Spanish–American War of 1898, Germany bought the island from Spain; under German sovereignty, the colony was officially named Kolonia.
-Ponapé was occupied by Japan during the First World War, after which the League of Nations declared that the Carolinas Islands should pass to the Japanese administration, as a war debt for the German defeat, together with the Marshall Islands and the Mariana Islands (except Guam, US territory).
+Ponapé was occupied by Japan during World War I, after which the League of Nations declared that the Carolinas Islands should pass to the Japanese administration, as a war debt for the German defeat, together with the Marshall Islands and the Mariana Islands (except Guam, US territory).
 Japanese sovereignty lasted from 1914 to 1945.